enhance-dev/enhance.dev/app/docs/md/learn/concepts/routing/api-routes.md

 title: API Routes
 ---

-Enhance API routes are backend JSON routes designed for seamless client-side progressive enhancement.
+Enhance's API routes are backend JSON routes designed for seamless client-side progressive enhancement.
 API routes are defined under `app/api` and follow the same file-based routing conventions as `app/pages`.
 JSON response values from API routes are automatically passed to corresponding page routes.

 API routes are designed to handle requests made for `text/html`, or `application/json` from a single HTTP request handler.
 API routes by default should always export `get` and `post` handlers for working with HTML forms.
 API routes can also optionally export handlers for `put`, `patch`, and `destroy` for use with client-side JavaScript fetch.